fi3ework/vite-plugin-checker/README.md

     | boolean
     | {
         /**
-         * Set this true if you want the overlay to default to being open if errors/warnings are found.
+         * Set this true if you want the overlay to default to being open if errors/warnings are found
          * @defaultValue `true`
          */
         initialIsOpen?: boolean